lemidia/lemidia/README.md

 ### Machine Learning

 Machine learning is the science of getting computers to act without being explicitly programmed.
 In the past decade, machine learning has given us self-driving cars, practical speech recognition, effective web search, and a vastly improved understanding of the human genome.
-Machine learning is so pervasive today that you probably use it dozens of times a day without knowing it.
 Many researchers also think it is the best way to make progress towards human-level AI.

--[Machine Learning — Andrew Ng](https://www.youtube.com/watch?v=PPLop4L2eGk&list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN): In this class, you will learn about the most effective machine learning techniques, and gain practice implementing them and getting them to work for yourself.
+- [Machine Learning — Andrew Ng](https://www.youtube.com/watch?v=PPLop4L2eGk&list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN): In this class, you will learn about the most effective machine learning techniques, and gain practice implementing them and getting them to work for yourself.

 ### Deep Learning

 - [Deep Learning textbook](https://www.youtube.com/playlist?list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN): The Deep Learning textbook is a resource intended to help students and practitioners enter the field of machine learning in general and deep learning in particular

 - [MIT Introduction to Deep Learning](https://www.youtube.com/watch?v=njKP3FqW3Sk&t=164s): MIT Introduction to Deep Learning 6.S191 New 2020 Edition, Lectured by Alexander Amini.

+- [Deep Learning from Scratch](https://www.oreilly.com/library/view/deep-learning-from/9781492041405/): You’ll learn how to apply multilayer neural networks, convolutional neural networks, and recurrent neural networks from the ground up.

+### Linear Algebra

+- [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab): A geometric understanding of matrices, determinants, eigen-stuffs and more.

+- [Linear Algebra PDF](https://www.math.ucdavis.edu/~linear/linear-guest.pdf): You can learn many things from this text book about Linear algebra.
+(Under attribution-NonCommercial-ShareAlike 3.0)

 ### Algorithm for Competitive Programming or Coding test